jdaw1/placemat/Documentation/compound_strings_characters.md

 The last two rows of the table show the effect of `Kern`ing, code being in curly brackets `{}`, the number being the horizontal movement as a proportion of the font size (font = `/DejaVuSerif`).

 Some fonts have thousands of glyphs.
-Other fonts have fewer &mdash; not every glyph is present in every font.
+Other fonts have fewer: not every glyph is present in every font.
+E.g.,&nbsp;`/emacron`&nbsp;=&nbsp;&#275; is present in the fonts of the `/TrebuchetMS` family, but not in (my computer&rsquo;s version of) the `/Garamond` family, nor in many other fonts.
+(Indeed, it&rsquo;s missing from so many fonts that the text on [Croft&rsquo;s website](https://croftport.com/en/products/serikos-vintage/2017/) doesn&rsquo;t use it consistently, even though the &ldquo;&#275;&rdquo; appears on the bottle labels.)
-Check your output!
+So check your output!

-There follow a selection of the glyphs most likely to be useful to users of the placemat software.
+There follow a selection of other glyphs that might be useful to users of the placemat software.

 ## Glyph names